Q: What is included in the price of the cruise?

 Q: Will my cell phone work while at sea or in ports of call during the cruise?

-A: RCCL, through agreement with Wireless Maritime Services, proudly offers an advanced roaming network on board RCCL ships, allowing you to make and receive calls while at sea using compatible mobile phones that are set to roaming.
+A: Royal Caribbean, through agreement with Wireless Maritime Services, proudly offers an advanced roaming network on board Royal Caribbean ships, allowing you to make and receive calls while at sea using compatible mobile phones that are set to roaming.
 International roaming charges will be conveniently billed to you by your home mobile carrier.
 Mobile phone service will be available for use while the ship is at sea.

 Q: Is laundry service available?

-A: Yes – We will make special accommodations with RCCL to have laundry service for the cleaning of your Gi made available.
+A: Yes – We will make special accommodations with Royal Caribbean to have laundry service for the cleaning of your Gi made available.
 Laundry and dry cleaning and pressing services are available for a fee.
-There are also small self-service launderettes available on the ship at a nominal cost, available on a first come first serve basis.
-We recommend bringing at least 2, possibly 4 Gi’s or work out clothes as there is plenty of training to be had.
-The ship will provide laundry services for Gi/workout clothing.
-So plan accordingly.
+We recommend bringing at least 3, possibly 4 Gi’s or work-out clothes as there is plenty of training to be had.
+The ship will provide laundry services for Gi/workout clothing, please plan accordingly.

 Q: Are there hairdryers available in the cabins?